Siemens-Healthineers/K2s/docs/op-manual/upgrading-k2s.md

    cd C:\k2s-v1.6.0
    .\k2s.exe system upgrade
    ```
-4. Run `refreshenv` or open a new terminal so command resolution uses the new installation directory
+4. Run `refreshenv` or open a new terminal so command resolution uses the new installation directory.
+Delta upgrade updates the persistent machine `PATH`, but already-open shells keep their previous environment until refreshed.
 5. Validate the cluster as described above

 Do not delete the extracted directory after a successful delta update.
 It is the active *K2s* installation directory; the previous installation directory remains available unchanged.

+If `k2s status` shows a newer K8s client version than server or node versions after a delta update, inspect the Debian delta log for the `Target Kubernetes version` line.
+The kubeadm target version must match the Kubernetes images bundled in the delta package.

 > **⚠️ Note:** The `k2s system upgrade` command automatically detects whether to perform a full upgrade or delta update based on the presence of `delta-manifest.json` in the package directory.